msdubrovski/accuracies_pipeline/README.md

 ### Contents:
 - `pipepine_gold.sh` : main script
 - `trim_conllu.py` : auxiliary script used by the latter.
-- `data_source/` : folder for storing source TB, (keeps everything neat).
+- `data_source/` : folder for storing source TB (keeps everything neat).
 - `data_aux/` : default folder for storing outputs.
     - `results.csv`: file to store results of each run of the pipeline.
 Contains a header with "name;corpus;size;gold;test_ud;gold_ud" as the results are stored in this fashion.

 ### Requisites
-Uses gf-ud, udpipe and a python scripts.
+Uses gf-ud, udpipe and python scripts.
 - `gf-ud` is available at https://github.com/GrammaticalFramework/gf-ud
 - `udpipe` is available at https://github.com/ufal/udpipe
 - `conll17_ud_eval.py` is part of https://github.com/ufal/conll2017, a collection of python scripts made available for working with UD-treebanks.
 This file computes the LAS accuracy, as defined in CoNLL17 UD Shared Task evaluation metrics.